gvwilson/fiction/in-heck/index.md

 "I agree with my friend here,"
 Special Leaf said.
-He looked tired,
+*he looks tired,*
 Maddy thought.
-He didn't belong here any more than she did.
+*He doesn't belong here any more than Sindy does.*

-But Special Blazes shook his head.
+Special Blazes shook his head.
 "We're not turning around,
 and they can't go back on their own.
-Can't stay here either,"
+They can't stay here either,"
 he went on,
 raising his voice slightly to forestall Dockety and Special Leaf's protests.
 "We're too close to the Mire,